atlasgibson559/parallaxpp/STYLE.md

 - Use **4 spaces** for indentation.
 - Do not use tabs.
 - Ensure consistent indentation across all files.
+- If you are using VSCode, and you have indentation problems, press CTRL+SHIFT+P and press "Convert Indentation to Spaces"

 ```lua
 function ax.util:ExampleFunction()